 The Irish Wildlife Trust (IWT) aims to conserve wildlife and the habitats they depend on throughout Ireland while encouraging a greater understanding and appreciation of the natural world and the need to protect it.
-The Irish Wildlife Trust was founded in 1979 as a non-governmental organisation and charity.
+The Irish Wildlife Trust was founded in 1979 as a non-governmental organisation and charity (Charity no: CHY 6264).

 We depend upon the generous efforts of volunteers throughout Ireland who work tirelessly to conserve Ireland's wildlife and habitats and bring life to the organisation.
-The IWT is a nationwide organisation with a strong membership base, staff, volunteers and Board of Directors, with branches in Dublin, Laois/Offaly, Galway, Cork, Waterford, Kerry, Longford/Westmeath and Cavan.
+The IWT is a nationwide organisation with a strong membership base, staff, volunteers and Board of Directors, with branches in Dublin, Laois/Offaly, Galway, Cork, Waterford, Kerry and Longford/Westmeath.

 The IWT is a member of the Irish Environmental Network (IEN) and through the IEN receives core funding from the Department of Communication Climate Action and Environment.